My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

 \subsubsection{Predictors of Impact Anticipations}

 }

 In a last step, we were interested in tracing the occurrence of desirable and undesirable impacts back to the sociodemographic information and AI related attitudes of the respondents.
 For this, we calculated two logistic regression models using (1) occurrence of desirable impacts in a scenario (2) occurrence of undesirable impacts in a scenario as dependent variables.
-We entered gender (1=male), race (1=White), age, educational level (1=Bachelor degree or higher), income, experienced discrimination, AI interest, media use of AI related news, and chatbot use as independent variables in the model.
-Table 1 shows the result of the regression models.
+We entered gender (1=male), race (1=White), age, educational level (1=Bachelor degree or higher), income, experienced discrimination, AI interest, media use of AI related news, and chatbot use as independent variables in the model (See Appendix \ref{appendix6} for full details).

 Due to the relatively small sample size for quantitative analysis the model is underpowered and so the results here should be interpreted as exploratory.
 However, the models do explain 14.4 percent (M1) and 11.7 percent (M2) of the variance of the dependent variables.
 Turning to the predictors, we are able to detect one significant association in the data and we also report on what appear to be some other patterns as well.
 While accounting for all of our control variables, the articulation of undesirable impacts of chatbots was found to be associated with identifying as White (p < 0.05), with 30 (59\%) of the group’s scenarios indicating undesirable impacts, in comparison to 24 (44\%) of non-White participant’s scenarios indicating undesirable impacts.
 Some other (non-statistically significant) patterns we see in the data are for race and the articulation of desirable impacts (18, 35\% for White, and 29, 53\% for non-White), and experienced discrimination and the articulation of desirable impacts (25, 51\% for experienced=1 or 2, and 22, 39\%, for experienced=3,4,5).